(Before I start—I finally got an account for SMS. But now it won’t let me create a character. Go figure.)

 Translation: plastic trading cards turn me on.
 Mmm, foil…

 “Currently every single card in the set comes in a standard version and a coded version and a foil version,” Henry added.
 “There are lots of different levels, currently.
 But in basic terms, you get a least one code card in every single pack.
 You’ve gotten two, but you could get up to nine.
-It’s not that infrequent that you get multiple codes in a pack.”
+Its not that infrequent that you get multiple codes in a pack.”

 Translation: Even more senseless underlying marketing.